KIPP WAYS Academy Staff

 Dwight Ho-Sang, Principal

 Dwight serves as the Principal.
 He began his teaching career as a Teach For America corps member at Dunbar Elementary School in Atlanta Public Schools.
 He began his work with KIPP as a social studies and language arts teacher at KIPP WAYS Academy.
 During his tenure with KIPP, Dwight completed the Teacher Leader and Leadership Team training programs and served as both the Lower School Dean and the Dean of Instruction at KIPP WAYS Academy.
-Before serving as Principal of KIPP WAYS Academy, Dwight served as School Leader of KIPP DIAMOND Academy in Memphis, Tennessee.
+Before serving as Principal of KIPP WAYS Academy, Dwight served as School Leader of KIPP DIAMOND Academy in Memphis, TN.
 Dwight is a graduate of Williams College in Williamstown, MA.

 Andrea Howard, 8th Grade Social Studies Teacher

-Stephanie Lerner, 6th Grade English Language Arts Teacher
+Keke Hurt, 6th Grade English Teacher

 Robin Little, Director of Counseling & Social Work/Family Advocate